Forces of Chaos: Lucifer, Beelzebub, Lilith, Astaroth / Ishtar, Asura, Mara, Tiamat, Pale Rider, Red Rider, White Rider, Black Rider, Trumpeter

 In Devil Survivor 2 she is the ultimate boss who can only be fought during a New Game+ and once all other bonus bosses have been defeated.
 She is also accompaned by Belial and Nebiros in the fight.

-During the Snow Queen Quest in Megami Ibunroku Persona, at Devil's Peak, Alice can be found as a Boss In Mooks Clothing.
+In Megami Ibunroku Persona, at Deva Yuga, Avidya World, the Ruins and in Devil's Peak, Alice can be found as a Boss In Mooks Clothing.
 She's level 99, strong to everything and has 999 HP.
 You can't run, negotiate, or recruit her.
-Beating her nets you quite the sum of XP. though.
+Beating her nets you quite the sum of XP. and she can drop the item Pagan King, which enables the player to fuse Beelzebub, though she has an enconter rate of 1/256 making her a Metal Slime.

 But Thou Must: When the Protagonist confronts Alice in Shin Megami Tensei I, she questions if the Protagonist would "die for her" and join the citizens of Roppongi.
 Should the Protagonist decline, he is forced to fight both Belial and Nebiros in separate battles.
 Alternatively, even should the Protagonist agree, he will not die, bemusing Alice and forcing them to fight both Belial and Nebiros.